 What is document and conversation summarization (preview)?

-- To use conversation summarization, you must submit an online request and have it approved.
+- To use gated summarization features, e.g. document abstractive summarization, conversation issue and resolution summarization, and conversation narrative summarization with chapters, you must submit an online request and have it approved.

-- Conversation summarization is only available through Language resources in the following regions:
+- These gated summarization features are only available through Language resources in the following regions:

 - North Europe

 - UK South

 - Conversation issue and resolution summarization is only available using:

 - REST API